osama-cybage/BillCalculator/README.md

 #### **Building and Running the service**

-Just execute the command _mvn clean install_ for build and click on 'Run -> _Run as SpringBootApplication'.
+Execute the command _mvn clean install_ for build and click on 'Run -> _Run as SpringBootApplication'.

 #### **About the Project code**